-In March 2013, I will be celebrating 15 years of staying fit with SUBWAY® Restaurants.
-Fifteen years!
+In March 2013, I celebrated 15 years of staying fit with SUBWAY® Restaurants.
+15 years!
 Can you believe it?
-I'm proud to reach this major milestone in my commitment to leading a healthy and active lifestyle, while inspiring millions of others to do the same.
+I’m grateful for the support from the SUBWAY® Famous Fans who helped me celebrate this major milestone in my commitment to leading a healthy and active lifestyle.

 SOMETHING FOR THE KIDS: BATTER UP!